strtob/yii2-asset-toolkit/README.md

 - **BootstrapIconsAsset.php**: Asset bundle for integrating Bootstrap icons into your Yii2 application.
 - **DropzoneAsset.php**: Asset bundle for adding drag-and-drop file upload functionality with Dropzone.js.
 - **JsToolkitAsset.php**: Asset bundle for JavaScript toolkits to enhance client-side interactivity.
-- **ToastrAsset.php**: Asset bundle for Toastr notifications for better user feedback.
+- **VisibilityManagerAsset.php**: Asset bundle for managing the visibility of form elements based on dynamic user input, such as dropdown selections.

 ## Installation